sizej/NFL_RT_Prob/README.md

 ![](images/rf2.jpeg)

-This change resulted in a degradation of performance (down to 49.4%), but the feature importances were slightly different.
+The additional features resulted in a slight degradation of performance (down to 49.4%), but the new features were able to pop into the top 7.
+This didn't immediately make sense to me, and it's something I'd like to look into for future work.

 ## People: Not as smart as trees.....(or computers)

-To really understand how impressive an accuracy of over 50% is, I put some humans to the test.
-I gave some of our classmates 100 randomly sampled possessions, giving them only the same information as I gave the machine.
-The names of the participants have been changed to protect the innocent
+To really understand whether or not it's impressive for the machine to get an accuracy of over 50%, I put some humans to the test.
+I gave some of our classmates 100 randomly sampled possessions, giving them only the same information as I gave the machine. *The names of the participants have been changed to protect the innocent.*

 | **Name** | **Accuracy** |
 | --- | --- |